chungenyu6/c-language-Chinese-/README.md

 all for education purpose, but if there are any issues with the authorization, please contact me, I will immediately remove it.

+- All the comments in the code and the problem statement (named `ProblemStatement.md`) was written in Mandarin.

 ## Usage